Skip to main content

 Q: Can accounts be provisioned automatically (e.g., via SSO login) with a predefined base level of access (e.g., read-only access)?

-A: Yes, we support the auto-provisioning of new users with a “standard” access level.
-This feature can also be disabled if needed.
-Typically, customers configure a security group on their end to allow-list the users they want to grant ObservePoint access, ensuring it’s appropriate to automatically assign them the standard access level.
+A: Yes, ObservePoint supports the auto-provisioning of new users with a “standard” access level.
+Account admins can disable this feature if needed.
+Typically, customers configure a security group in the IdP to allow-list the users they want to grant access to ObservePoint, ensuring it’s appropriate to automatically assign them the standard access level.

-Q: If we have an automated system for data subject access/delete requests, or if an employee account is removed on our end, are there automated ways to remove the account on your end?
+Q: If we have an automated system for data subject access/delete requests, or if an employee account is removed from our corporate directory, are there automated ways to remove the user record from ObservePoint?

-A: Yes, we have an API that can be called with the API key of an admin user.
+A: Yes, ObservePoint has an API that can be called with the API key of an admin user to delete user records.

 Q: Does ObservePoint prevent users from logging in via username and password when my account uses SSO?